-(i) The Trust has outstanding senior, secured, taxable, rated, listed, redeemable non-convertible debentures ("NCD's") as at 30 September 2024 amounting to ₹ 11,320.17 millions (31 March 2024: ₹ 11,340.61 millions, 30 September 2023: ₹ 6,391.10 millions) for Series I, Series II and Series III which will mature on 22 December 2025, 22 September 2029 and 18 January 2027 respectively.
+- (i) The Trust has outstanding senior, secured, taxable, rated, listed, redeemable non-convertible debentures ("NCD's") as at 30 September 2024 amounting to ₹ 11,320,17 millions (31 March 2024 ₹ 11,340.51 millions, 30 September 2023; ₹ 6,391.10 millions) for Series I, Series II and Series III which will mature on 22 December 2025, 22 September 2029 and 18 January 2027 respectively.
 The "NCD's" are listed on Bombay Stock Exchange (BSE).
-The asset cover exceeds 100% of the principal amount of "NCD's" as at 30 September 2024.

-(ii) The Non Convertible Debentures ("NCD's") are secured by charge on the following:

-(a) first ranking pari passu security interest, by way of hypothecation on all movable assets and the receivables of Highways Infrastructure Trust (the Issuer), present and future, including but not limited to: (a) all receivables of the Issuer from the Holding companies ("HoldCos") and SPVs; (ii) Joans and advances, and interest on such loans and advances advanced by the Issuer to the HoldCos and SPVs; (iii) dividends and any other amounts to be paid / payable by the HoldCos and SPVs to the Issuer;

-(iii) dividends and any other amounts to be paid / payable by the Froid-Los and of vis to the Issuer; (iv) inventories, contractual rights, securities, patents, trademarks, other intellectual property, equipment and/or insurances (in each instance, if any) of the Issuer; and (iv) all other current assets of the Issuer, including all the Issuer's tangible and intangible assets, including but not limited to its goodwill, undertaking and uncalled capital, both present and future.

-b) first ranking pari passu charge by way of mortgage on all immovable assets of the Issuer (if any), both present and future, is clarified that, as on the date hereof, there is no immovable property owned by the Issuer, including but not limited to the Escrow Account and the Sub-Accounts (or any account in substitution thereof), and in all funds from time to time deposited therein (including the reserves) and the permitted investments or other securities representing all amounts credited to the Escrow Account including the reserves) and the permitted investments or other securities representing all amounts credited to the Escrow Account including the reserves) and the permitted investments or other securities representing all amounts credited to the Escrow Account including the reserves).

-d) first ranking pari-passu charge over DSRA all funds from time to time deposited therein and all permitted investments or other securities representing all amounts credited to the DSRA or, as applicable, the bank guarantee or fixed deposit in lieu of the DSRA;

-neu of the LORA; e) first ranking pari passa charge by way of assignment through hypothecation by way of security of (a) all the tight, title, interest, benefits, claims and demands whatsoever of the Issuer in, to and under all the loans and advances extended by the Issuer to any of the Hold Cos and SPVs present and future (collectively, the "Issuer Loans"); (b) the right, title and interest and benefits of the Issuer in, to and under all the SPV Financing Documents, deeds, documents and agreements or any other instruments (both present and future) which are now executed or may hereafter be executed by the Issuer with respect to the Issuer Loans including the rights and securities available to the Issuer in respect of the Issuer Loans including documents in respect of Issuer Loans.

-f) first ranking pari passu pledge over all the equity shares, preference shares, debentures (whether convertible or not) representing 100% (one hundred percent) of such securities, respectively, issued by each of the SPVs and the Hold Cos to the Issuer / HoldCo ("Pledged Securities");
+The asset cover exceeds 100% of the principal amount of "NCD's" as at 30 September 2024. - (ii) The Non Convertible Debentures ( "NCD's") are secured by charge on the following: - a) first ranking pari passu security interest, by way of hypothecation on all movable assets and the receivables of Highways Intrastructure Trust (the Issuer), present and future, including but not limited to: (i) all receivables of the Issuer from the Holding companies ("HoldCos") and SPVs; - (ii) loans and advances, and interest on such loans and advances advanced by the Issuer to the HoldCos and SPVs; - (iii) dividends and any other amounts to be paid / payable by the HoldCos and SPVs to the Issuer; - (iv) inventories, contractual rights, occurities, patents, tradimarks, other intellectual property, equipment and/or insurances (in each instance, if any) of the Issuer, and (v) all other current assets of the Issuer, including all the Issuer's tangible and intangible assets, including but not limited to its goodwill, undertaking and uncalled capital, both present and future. - b) first ranking part passu change by way of mortgage on all immovable assets of the Issuer (if any), both present and future, is clarified that, as on the date hereof, there is no immovable property owned by the Issuer, - c) first ranking part passu charge by way of hypothecation over all hank accounts of the Issuer, including but not limited to the Escrow Account and the Sub-Accounts for any account in substitution thereof), and in all funds from time to time deposited therein (including the reserves) and the permitted investments or other securities representing all amounts credited to the Escrow Account including the cash flows to be received from the Hold Cos and SPVs; d) first ranking part-passu charge over DSRA all funds from time to time deposited therein and all permitted investments or other securities representing all amounts credited to the DSRA or, as applicable, the bank guarantee or fixed deposit in lieu of the DSRA; - e) first ranking pari passu charge by way of assignment through hypothecation by way of security of (a) all the right, title, interest, benefits, claims and demands whatsoever of the Issuer in, to and under all the loans and advances extended by the Issuer to any of the Hold Cos and SPVs present and future (collectively, the "Issuer Loans"); (b) the right, title and interest and benefits of the Issuer in, to and under all the SPV Financing Documents, deeds, documents and agreements or any other instruments (both present and future) which are now executed or may hereafter be executed by the Issuer with respect to the Issuer Loans including documents in respect of Issuer Loan; - () first ranking part passu pledge over all the equity shares, preference shares, dehentures (whether convertible or not) representing 100% (one hundred percent) of such securities, respectively, issued by each of the SPVs and the Hold Cos to the Issuer / Hold Co ("Pledged Securities");

-Notes to standalone unaudited financial results for the quarter and half year ended 30 September 2024
+Highways Infrastructure Trust Notes to standalone unaudited financial results for the quarter and half year ended 30 September 2024 (All amounts in ₹ millions unless otherwise stated)